What are the aims of this leaflet?

 What is tralokinumab and how does it work?

-Tralokinumab is a biologic medicine, which means it is made using living cells and acts on the immune system.
+Tralokinumab is a biologic medicine.
+Biologic medicines are made using living cells and act on the immune system.
 There are numerous proteins in the body and immune system called ‘cytokines’ which affect inflammation.
-Tralokinumab blocks a cytokine called ‘interleukin-13’ (IL-13).
-By doing this, tralokinumab controls the inflammation in the body and eases the symptoms of atopic eczema.

 Why have I been selected for treatment with tralokinumab?

-Are there any alternatives to tralokinumab?
+Are there any alternatives to tralokinumab? www.skinhealthinfo.org.uk/condition/atopic-eczema/

 Most patients will have tried at least one of the tablet medications listed above before being offered tralokinumab.
 For adult patients there are other treatment options such as baricitinib, abrocitinib and upadacitinib.
-For children 12 years and over abrocitinib and upadacitinib may be suitable alternatives.
+For children 12 years and over, abrocitinib and upadacitinib may be suitable alternatives.

 Will tralokinumab cure my skin condition?

-Treatments for atopic eczema usually reduce your symptoms and keep the condition under control, but do not cure it.
+Treatments for atopic eczema usually reduce symptoms and keep the condition under control, but do not cure it.

 How is tralokinumab given?

-Injections are given under the skin of the stomach or thighs, except for 5cm around the tummy button.
 If somebody else is giving you the injection, then it can be given in the upper outer arms.
-You should wait 30 minutes after removing the syringe from the fridge for it to reach room temperature.
-You will be provided with a special bin to dispose of your syringe safely.
+You will be provided with a special bin to dispose of your injections safely.

 What should I do if I miss a dose?